MaRauder111/MaRauder111/README.md

 **Working and personal information :**

 - 🔭 I’m currently working on ...
-[Mediapipe](https://github.com/google/mediapipe)
+Something
 - 🌱 I’m currently learning ...
 Something
 - 👯 I’m looking to collaborate on ...
-[Mediapipe_hand_tracking](https://google.github.io/mediapipe/solutions/hands.html)
+Something
 - 🤔 I’m looking for help with implementing ...
 Mediapipe hand gesture
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me ...
 [Mail](njustwant92@icloud.com)